 2. Push it into another era.

 Yeah, they don’t always put it in those words, but that’s the attitude.
-And Jesus’s own statement about how the Law totally still counts, doesn’t count:
+Jesus’s own statement about how the Law totally still counts, to these people, doesn’t count.

-Dispensationalism is another loophole.
-It nullifies the Old Testament, and lots of the New, so we don’t have to obey Jesus at all: All sins are dissolved, we can
+Dispensationalism is just another loophole.
+It nullifies the Old Testament, and lots of the New, and makes it so dispensationalists don’t have to obey Jesus at all: Every sin is dissolved, we get to

 Of course it makes no logical sense.
-Why would Jesus teach this Sermon, only to invalidate it a few years later when he died?
-Why would the apostles memorize it, write it down after Jesus died, then teach it to Jesus’s future followers as if it’s important?
+Why would Jesus teach this Sermon, only to invalidate it a few years later by dying for our sins?
+Why would the apostles memorize it, write it down after Jesus died and was resurrected, then teach it to Jesus’s future followers as if it’s important?
 Why even have it in the bible?
 Doesn’t the idea of Jesus nullifying his own teaching, strike you as the behavior of a flip-flopping politician instead of the infallible Son of Man?

 3. Push it into heaven.